 Now, actually, it’s pretty comparable to bread, which is why the price per pound of chicken and the price per pound of bread are pretty close together.
 Then a tomato that is bought in Scandinavian market that’s grown in Spain, which is pretty common.
 Foods grown somewhere, shipped somewhere else to be consumed.
 One tomato requires about 650 milliliters of diesel per kilogram.
 Almost a full bottle of wine of diesel is required to put tomatoes on your plate if they’re transported.
 Even worse than that, seafood is, the stunning 700 milliliters per kilogram.
 And a wild shrimp and lobster, if you are caught and all the packaging, everything is more like 10 liters per kilogram.
 Like an order of magnitude difference.
 So, that’s why seafood is so expensive.
 It has a really high energy input to get it onto your plate.

 The direct energy usage in the US is about 1% of all the energy that we use is for the production of food.
-But after adding, and processing, marketing, packaging, transportation, wholesale, retail, storage prep, the grand total is closer to 20% of our energy goes towards food production.
+But after adding, and processing, marketing, packaging, transportation, wholesale, retail, storage prep, such as on www.frippwarehousing.com/, the grand total is closer to 20% of our energy goes towards food production.
 In a big component, one of the ways that we might actually be able to fix this and help ourselves is food waste.
 We waste per capita, the amount of calories that are created are, it’s somewhere like between 3,500 and 4,000 kcals, kilocalories.
 But the consumption requirements are almost half of that.
 We call it between 2,000 and 2,500 depending on what your size is.

 Tobias: If you are cutting or bulking.